yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

   of the extension.
 The file may be written in Markdown format and named as `upgrade.md`.
 * Tutorials, demos, screenshots, etc.: these are needed if your extension provides many features that cannot be fully covered in the readme file.
-* API documentation: your code should be well documented to allow other people more easily read and understand it.
+* API documentation: your code should be well documented to allow other people to more easily read and understand it.
   You may refer to the [Object class file](https://github.com/yiisoft/yii2/blob/master/framework/base/Object.php) to learn how to document your code.